How to Add Headers and Footers

 Frequently Asked Questions

-How do I add headers and footers to a PDF in C#?
+How do I customize headers and footers in a PDF using C#?

-What are the benefits of using HTML headers and footers?
+What is the advantage of using HTML headers and footers in PDF documents?

-HTML headers and footers in IronPDF offer greater customization and styling options compared to text headers and footers.
-They allow the use of HTML and CSS for enhanced design flexibility.
+HTML headers and footers in IronPDF offer greater customization and styling flexibility compared to text headers and footers.
+They allow the use of HTML and CSS, enabling complex and visually appealing designs.

-How do I choose between text and HTML headers/footers?
+How do I choose between text and HTML headers/footers in my PDF project?

 Jordi Bardia